CDRT/mk_docs/docs/guides/tbct/tbct.md

+---
+title: Think BIOS Config Tool User Guide
+description: Complete user guide for the legacy HTA-based Think BIOS Config Tool
+status: deprecated
+---

+!!! warning "Superseded"
+    Think BIOS Config Tool V2 (PowerShell-based) supersedes this HTA version.
+    See the [Think BIOS Config Tool V2 guide](../tbct_v2/tbct_v2_top.md) for the current solution.
+    Previously created INI files with encrypted passwords are **not compatible** with V2.

 # Think BIOS Config Tool

 ## Introduction

-The Think BIOS Configurator tool was developed using the WMI BIOS interface methods and the scripts located at [this website](http://support.lenovo.com/us/en/documents/ht100612)  to create a user friendly way of applying changes to the BIOS from within the Windows environment.
+The Think BIOS Configurator tool was developed using the WMI BIOS interface methods and the scripts located at [this website](https://support.lenovo.com/us/en/documents/ht100612) to create a user friendly way of applying changes to the BIOS from within the Windows environment.
 This document will describe the ways the tool can be used and the various options it supports.
 The application needs no other files for execution.
 The application will read from WMI to provide the proper options for each of the available settings.

 !!! note
     Not all BIOS settings are exposed through the WMI interface.
-This tool will list only the settings that are configurable through WMI.</i>
+This tool will list only the settings that are configurable through WMI.

 ### Standard Execution of the Application